 As Forest Gump might say, Mount Baldy Ski Area is like a box of chocolates: you never know what you're going to get.
-Made it up today to the ski area for some early-season inbounds turns—or so I hoped.
-Turns out yesterday's storm rained ruthlessly on the mountain even above the notch, coating everything with ice, ice, ice, including the chairlifts.
+Made it up today for some early-season turns—or so I hoped.
+Turns out yesterday's storm rained ruthlessly on the mountain, coating everything with ice, ice, ice, including the chairlifts.
 Snowpack other than ice could hardly be called ample.
 There was quite a lot of bare rock, which blended nicely with the ice motif.
 I amused myself by playing around with my Canon Vixia HF200 (hence the HD footage) and testing out some new gear.

 As the Ski Patrol worked to clear the lifts and get something—anything—open, and crowds of patient skiers and boarders milled aimlessly about the lodge, I took matters in my own hands and started hiking up.
 Got about 3/4 of the way up Thunder Mountain when a ski patrol was kind enough to tell me the lift had just opened.
 I topped out just to be thorough, and then skied a few runs.
 In between sheets of ice there were patches of some very nice and fluffy snow—fresh from last night, when the snow level dropped a bit.
 To be honest the patrol and ski area crew were working hard to shape things up today, including making a very focused grooming effort.
 Call me crazy, but there seems to be a spark of life about Mt.
 Baldy's employees this year.
 Maybe they're flush with cash after selling all those $49.00 ski passes.
 Or maybe it's the promise of an El Nino year.